ajithvcoder/E2EMLOps/README.md

 ### Pending for Deployment 1
 Code
-- Torchserve not giving proper predictions even for true class, check it - look later - check if its the preprocessing issue
+- Torchserve not giving proper predictions even for true class, check it - look later - check if its the preprocessing issue - done
-- Transfer_mar should transfer .pt file and accuracy text file to s3. it can be used for gradio, lambda and accuracy checking
+- Transfer_mar should transfer .pt file and accuracy text file to s3. it can be used for gradio, lambda and accuracy checking - done
-- Update Workflow to train on pull request and store to s3-dev and compare with prod model accuracy and comment in github actions
+- Update Workflow to train on pull request and store to s3-dev and compare with prod model accuracy and comment in github actions - done
 - Update Workflow to train on push request and store to s3-stage for deployment
 - After stress test move from stage to prod
 - Comment on the commit with cml for stress test results
+- in actions change the workflow comment to PR

 Docs
 - Architecture diagram
 - Screenshots of deployment and video

+Explanation: Deployment 01
+Architecture diagram
+start from train and store feature then go with optuna taking the lowest loss model and saving it - hyper paramter optimization then transfering the outputs to s3-dev

+Now kubernetes
+setting up of kserve, knative, argocd, promethus, grafana show the screenshots on load test

+Now deployments workflow
+on PR generates a model in dev compare and post comment in PR

+Now kubernetes deployment - github actions explain secrets setup - github workflow on push to main branch train and push to stage setting up of kserve, knative, argocd, performs load test after successfull load test promotes model from stage to dev comment load test results in commit

 ### Development Method
 **Download Dataset**